matthewyang204/PyQtDarkTheme2/README.md

-# Fork Purpose
+# This Is A Fork

 This repository performs the following:

 - Includes fixes to run on newer Python versions
-- Publishes to PyPi as `pyqtdarktheme-fork`
+- Publishes to PyPi as `pyqtdarktheme2`

 # PyQtDarkTheme